-5) Use a hand sewing needle baste along center line.
+5) Using a hand sewing needle, baste along center line.

 7) Remove basting, cut down center line, but be careful not to cut stitching.
-Using your snips trim excess fabric around stitch leaving only a small margin of 1/8 inch.
+Using your snips, trim excess fabric around stitches leaving only a small margin of 1/8″.

 8) Turn facing to wrong side of bodice and iron.
 Your seam will now be enclosed.